Cisco Secure Workload

 And the contextual aspects are continuously assessed for security posture.
 This is a much better way to manage risk and allows you to look at the entire picture before deciding to enter the network or access a resource.

-SASE: First attempt to
+1) SASE: First attempt to

-Organizations have been adopting different security technologies to combat these changes and include them in their security stack.
+Organizations have adopted different security technologies to combat these changes and include them in their security stack.
 Many of the security technologies are cloud-based services.
 Some of these services include the cloud-based secure web gateway (SWG), content delivery network [CDN], and web application firewall [WAF].

 A secure web gateway (SWG) protects users from web-based threats and applies and enforces acceptable corporate use policies.

-A content delivery network (CDN) refers to a geographically distributed group of servers working together to deliver Internet content quickly.
-A WAF or web application firewall helps protect web applications by filtering and monitoring HTTP traffic between a web application and the Internet.
+A content delivery network (CDN) is a geographically distributed group of servers that works together to deliver Internet content quickly.
+A WAF, or web application firewall, helps protect web applications by filtering and monitoring HTTP traffic between them and the Internet.

 The data center is the center of the universe.

-SASE: Second attempt to
+2) SASE: Second attempt to

 The next attempt was for a converged cloud-delivered secure access service edge (SASE) to accomplish this shift in the landscape.
 And that is what SASE architecture does.
 As you know, the SASE architecture relies on multiple contextual aspects to establish and adapt trust for application-level access.
+It does not concern itself with significant VLANs and broad-level access or believe that the data center is the center of the universe.
+Instead, the SASE architecture is often based on PoPs, where each PoP acts as the center of the universe.

 The SASE definition and its components are a transformational architecture that can combat many of these discussed challenges.
 A SASE solution converges networking and security services into one unified, cloud-delivered solution that includes the following core capabilities of sase.

-From the network side of things: SASE in networking
+From the network side of things: SASE in networking:

 1. Software-defined wide area network (SD-WAN)